sharetribe/flex-docs/src/docs/introduction/getting-started-with-ftw-daily/index.md

 When you get access, you will be able to log into Flex Console and check the client ID.<br /> Flex Console: _Build > Applications_

-In addition, FTW templates use transaction processes that include privileged transitions.
+In addition, Sharetribe Web Template uses transaction processes that include privileged transitions.
 This makes it possible to customize pricing on the Node server that's included in the template.
 The **client secret** is needed to make this secure call from the template's own server to Flex API.

 ![Flex Console: Applications tab](./console-build-application.png)